KevJord76/milestone-project-2/README.md

   <img src="./assets/images/firefox.jpg"/>
 </p>

-- I tested and confirmed that my application is responsive on different screen sizes using Chrome DevTools.
-I designed my application on a Laptop, therefore my lineups are best suited to that screen size.
+- I tested and confirmed that my web application is responsive on different screen sizes using Chrome DevTools.
+I designed my web application on a Laptop, therefore my lineups are best suited to that screen size.
 I would have liked to have done some more testing on smaller and larger screen sizes.
 I spent a lot of time on my JavaScript validation routines so I had less time then to test my media queries and screen's responsiveness.
-I did test the application on my mobile phone, and it worked well, see below.
+I did test the web application on my mobile phone, and it worked well, see below.

 Samsung Galaxy A22 5G
 <!--- Phone image -->